jpotts244/Balance-Forum-App/README.md

 # WDI Project 2- Forum

 ## Objective
-To make a basic full-stack forum application using JavaScript, Sqlite3, Express, HTML, and CSS.
+To make a basic full-stack forum application using JavaScript, Sqlite3, Express, Node, HTML, and CSS.

 ## Minimum Viable Product
 To create a forum application that allows users to create topic threads and comment on other user's posts.